Jana1945/Assignment/README.md

-# Hi ,my name is Jana ALqahtani
+# lab 1 Assingment
+Hi, I am Jana Alqahtani
-I am CS student who intrested in Machine Learning and excited tolearn more about it.
+I am  Jenior CS student who intrested in Machine Learning and excited to learn more about it.